 And hey, it’s keeping one of the last big bookstores alive against the Amazon and Target giants.

 Gifts for Minimalists with Kids…

 I put this first because I have lost my keys more times than I can count – and half the time, a child is responsible for their misplacement in our house.

 If you’ve never torn your house apart looking for keys only to find them in the craziest of places, you just don’t know the pain!

 Tile is like an iPhone GPS, but for just about anything.
-Get them for your wallet, your keys, anything you want to be able to find at a moment’s notice and not tear your hair out looking for.
+You can get them for your wallet, your keys, anything you want to be able to find at a moment’s notice and not tear your hair out looking for.

-Because contrary to popular belief, minimalists lose things, too (especially if you have kids).
+Because contrary to popular belief, minimalists do lose things, too (especially if you have kids).